frantisekfery/scala-excercise/src/main/resources/theory/Databases.md

 (by removing some nodes).

 In traditional hashing, when we add or remove slots, all keys may potentially be remapped to different slots.
-However, in consistent hashing, when a slot is added or removed, only the keys that were assigned to the slot right before the added/removed one need to be remapped.
+However, in consistent hashing, when a slot is added or removed, only the keys assigned to the slot right before the added/removed one need to be remapped.
 The rest of the keys will still map to the same slot, maintaining consistency.

 For example, in a key-value store type of NoSQL database, keys are often hashed to map to a specific node where the